timani/timani.co.za/_posts/2015-08-13-a-tdd-approach-to-creating-a-minimal-sculpin-docker-image-with-serverspec.md

 It could theoretically be with Puppet, Ansible, or Perl for all it cares.

-**Creating an Ansible playbook**

-<pre><code class="language-yaml">---
-# provision.yml
-- hosts: docker
-- sudo: true
-- user: root

-  tasks:
-    - name: Build Alpine linux image
-      local_action:
-          module: docker_image
-          path: .
-          name: sculpin
-          state: present
-</code></pre>

-###### Platforms

- This is a list of operation systems on which we want to run our code.
+**Platforms:** This is a list of operation systems on which we want to run our code.
 Note that the operating system's version, architecture, cloud environment, etc. might be relevant to what Test Kitchen considers a Platform.

 <pre><code class="language-yaml">platforms:
 - name: alpine